 Check the Ingredients

-Certain elements like clary sage, rosemary, and juniper berry might have effects that can harm you and the baby.
-They can mess up your hormone levels, affect how you feel, thus avoiding them can be a smart choice.
+Also, certain elements like talc, glitter, clary sage, rosemary, and juniper berry might have effects that can harm you and the baby.
+They can mess up your hormone levels and affect how you feel.

 How to check them?
 Simply look on the packaging where the ingredients should be clearly listed.
 If you come across anything unfamiliar or you’re uncertain about its safety, a quick internet search can help.